-If I had one piece of advice to give anyone it would be to find yourself, because when you do, not only will your whole outlook on life change, but so will how you see yourself.
+If I had one piece of advice to give anyone it would be to find yourself, because not only will your whole outlook on life change, but so too will how you see yourself.

 I’m not sure how many of us even get that close to knowing.
-The simple life, the life that allows us to think about things doesn’t seem to exist in this fast-paced world we live in.
-We tend to forget what matters, what’s important, who is important.
+The simple life, uncomplicated life, the life that allows us to think about things doesn’t seem to exist in this fast-paced world we live in.
+We tend to forget what matters, what is important and who is important.

-I believe we must learn to find happiness in the simplest of things, in our thoughts and in ourselves.
+I believe that we must learn to find happiness in the simplest of things, in our thoughts and in ourselves.
 Happiness depends on whom we’re asking, a simple analogy without a straightforward answer.
+Are we ever happy?
 If we were to put our hand on heart, we’d stumble to find the perfect answer.

-We think we’re happy, but unless we’ve dealt with our issues, baggage and everything else that could potentially make us unhappy, we can never be happy in the true sense.
-As we go about our daily lives we look to find happiness in our careers and with our families, but unless all the other things have been dealt with, nothing will bridge that gap.
-Only we can do that.
+We think we’re happy, but unless we deal with our issues, our baggage and everything else that makes us unhappy, we can never be happy in the true sense.
+As we go about our daily lives, we look to find happiness in our careers and with our families, but inwardly those things cannot make us happy, unless we’re happy in ourselves.

-The best way for anyone to find happiness is to look from the inside out, but we must find silence first.
-It’s not so much finding silence, as it is to paying attention to what is already there, through shifting our attention to the part of us that is constantly aware, the little voice inside of us that speaks, if we surely listen.
+The best way for anyone to find happiness is to look from the inside out, but we must learn to be silent first.
+It’s not so much finding silence, as it is to paying attention to what is already there, through shifting our attention to the part of us that is constantly aware, the little voice inside of us that speaks, if we choose to listen.

 The inner voice that is attached to an eternal presence is constantly with us, but we must listen.
 How else will we discover who we are if we don’t take the time to stop and listen?
 When we learn to anchor ourselves, channel our thoughts, we move with the rhythm and become aware of that inner stillness.